 • Connections are grouped into "calls".
 Several connections, that may or may not belong to the same call, can terminate in the same endpoint.
-Flow of media on each connection is controlled by a "mode" parameter, which can be set to "send only" (sendonly), "receive only" (recvonly), "send/receive" (sendrecv), "conference" (confrnce), "inactive" (inactive), "replicate" (replcate), "network loopback" (netwloop) or "network continuity test" (netwtest).
+Flow of media on each connection is controlled by a "mode" parameter, which can be set to "send only" (sendonly), "receive only" (recvonly), "send/receive" (sendrecv), "conference" (confrnce), "inactive" (inactive), "replicate" (replicate), "network loopback" (netwloop) or "network continuity test" (netwtest).
 The "mode" parameter determines if media packets can be sent and/or received on the connection.
-RTCP is independent of the connection mode; for more details see the IPCablecom Audio/Video Codecs Specification [11].
+RTCP is independent of the connection mode; for more details see the Codec specification [19].